 This tax is imposed on the taxable income of individuals, trusts, and estates.
-A \$2,175 personal exemption applied to each taxpayer, spouse, or dependent in 2016.
-That amount is adjusted annually for inflation.
+A \$2,000 personal exemption applies to each taxpayer, spouse, or dependent.
+(A 2012 law required annual inflation adjustments to the exemption, but that provision of the law sunset in 2017.)
 An additional exemption of \$1,000 applies to any taxpayer or spouse who is at least 65 or blind (\$2,000 if both).
+Taxpayers with adjusted gross incomes over \$250,000 (\$500,000 for spouses filing jointly) are ineligible for those exemptions.
 Administered by Department of Revenue.
 (35 ILCS 5/101 ff.)

-Rate and base: 3.75% on the taxpayer's base income, defined as federal adjusted gross income with the modifications below.
-That rate is scheduled to decline to 3.25% in 2025.
+Rate and base: 4.95% on the taxpayer's base income, defined as federal adjusted gross income with the modifications below.